-Over the last couple of years, the Dallas has experienced remarkable growth.
+Over the last couple of years, the Dallas area has experienced remarkable growth.
 And for a good reason.
 Generally, Dallas is blessed with excellent weather, has a strong presence in many industries, has a talented population, and is one of the best cities for desirable jobs.

 If you are wondering where to live in Dallas, here are 14 neighborhoods to get you started.